DarioTrujanoOchoa/dariotrujanoochoa.github.io/_pages/about.md

 Where am I going next?
 ======

 I will continue researching as a postdoc, completing the research I haven't published and starting new projects.
-I expect to be back in the market in 2026.
+I expect to be back in the job market to start in 2027.